Dixmoor, Illinois: Government

 Dixmoor is divided between two congressional districts.
 The area east of Interstate 57 and south of 142nd Street is in Illinois's 2nd congressional district, as are the area between 141st and 142nd Streets east of Wood Street and the area northeast of the Ashland Avenue-Thornton Road intersection; the rest of the village is in the 1st district.

+Transportation

+Pace provides bus service on routes 349 and 354 connecting Dixmoor to destinations across the Southland.